Hedevgare/blog/src/pages/posts/beginners-guide-to-git.md

 In this example, `new-feature` is the name of the branch.
 You can name it whatever you want.

-However, you are still on the main branch.
+By default, you are still on the main branch.
 To switch to the newly created branch, use:

 ```bash
 git checkout new-feature